 Hotly tipped for Oscar recognition, The King’s Speech follows Colin Firth's King George VI’s attempts to overcome his speech-debilitating stammer after he is catapulted into the regal spotlight when his brother abdicates.
 Having to lead the country during a torturous world war, his ability to give inspiring speeches is intensified.
 Enter Geoffrey Rush as Lionel Logue, a speech therapist renowned for his unorthodox methods.
 Having achieved award-season buzz and captured critic’s attention, The King’s Speech is set to become a classic.

-Bradley says: With Helena Bonham Carter hanging up her usual oddball attire to play the Queen Mother, The King’s Speech promises to defy convention.
+Thoughts: With Helena Bonham Carter hanging up her usual oddball attire to play the Queen Mother, The King’s Speech promises to defy convention.

 UK Release: 17th June

 Until recently Ryan Reynolds has starred in countless humdrum romantic comedies.
 Green Lantern poses to free him from such shackles and propel him into the world of superhero adaptations.
 Having glimpsed his capabilities in X Men Origins: Wolverine where he played the bald eyelidless villain Deadpool (who, coincidently, is set for his own feature film in 2012), Green Lantern promises to let Reynolds shine.
 Donning a completely CGI all-in-one superhero look, Reynolds stars as the film’s hero, the super-hero-esque alter-ego of test pilot Hal Jordan.
 When he is given a powerful ring he joins the forces of a mighty group who hold the ability to maintain peace in the universe.